Times per day:

 Brett Kunkle: “Why I Am a Christian”

 Why should anyone be a Christian?
-Some answers recently provided on Ole Miss campus include, “Because I was raised that way,” “It works for me,” and “All my friends are doing it.”
+Some answers recently provided on the Ole Miss campus include, “Because I was raised that way,” “It works for me,” and “All my friends are doing it.”
 Using a wealth of evidence, Brett brings us back to the real reason to embrace Christianity: because it is true.

 Dr. Richard Howe: “The Problem of Evil”